Sunday, February 28, 2010

 The Hymnal of Sion: Hymns for Pilgrims to the Holy Sepulcher

-Note, many of the hymns have been translated previously into English, and so I began with them citing where I found them.
+Note, many of the hymns and readings have been translated previously into English, and so I began with them citing where I found them.
 If you see a set of hymns below without a link following, note that they are most likely amateur translations from myself, and so it might be advisable to confirm those translations before use.

 The Hymnal of Sion [Hymns for Pilgrims to the Holy Sepulcher]